dedvg/BibleApp/REPORT.md

 * all book names and the amount of chapers each bible book has are stored in a local json
 * use of a custom adapter to set the list layout
-* use of a NavigationClass make reading a book easier.
+* use of a NavigationClass make navigating from book to book easier
 * when adding something to favorites the UserClass is taken from Firebase, changed and set back.
 With use of multiple classes:
     * UserClass: a class with a username and a list of SubjectClasses used to store all the user favorites
     * SubjectClass : has an name and a list of VerseClasses, used to store the selected verses beneath one name.